Leon L. Lewis

-Leon Lawrence Lewis (September 5, 1888 – May 21, 1954) was an American attorney, the first national secretary of the Anti-Defamation League, the national director of B'nai B'rith, the founder and first executive director of the Los Angeles Jewish Community Relations Committee, and a key figure in the spy operations that infiltrated American Nazi organizations in the 1930s and early 1940s.
+Leon Lawrence Lewis (September 5, 1888 – May 20, 1954) was an American attorney, the first national secretary of the Anti-Defamation League, the national director of B'nai B'rith, the founder and first executive director of the Los Angeles Jewish Community Relations Committee, and a key figure in the spy operations that infiltrated American Nazi organizations in the 1930s and early 1940s.
 The Nazis referred to Lewis as "the most dangerous Jew in Los Angeles."

 Early life

-Lewis was the son of Edward and Rachel Lewis, German Jewish immigrants who migrated to Wisconsin.
+Lewis was the son of Casper and Rachel Lewis, German Jewish immigrants who migrated to Wisconsin.
 He grew up in Milwaukee and attended the University of Wisconsin and George Washington University.
 Lewis received a J.D. degree from the University of Chicago Law School in 1913.
+He was fluent in English, German, and Yiddish.

 Career

 After graduating from law school, Lewis accepted the position of national secretary of the Anti-Defamation League, and began to work on discrimination cases in the Midwest.
-When the United States entered World War I in 1917, Lewis enlisted and served in the Army infantry and Army intelligence in Germany, France, and England during and after the war, rising to the rank of major.
+When the United States entered World War I in 1917, Lewis enlisted—but first, through the ADL, convinced President Wilson to order the removal of all antisemitic statements from U.S. Army training manuals.
+Lewis served in the Army infantry and Army intelligence in Germany, France, and England, rising to the rank of major.
+He stayed in Germany for six months after the end of the war, primarily to care for wounded soldiers and achieve recompense for families of the dead.
+He was a member of the Disabled American Veterans of America.

 In 1919 he returned to the U.S. and resumed his work fighting antisemitism for the ADL in Chicago and other parts of the Midwestern United States.
+He fought against Henry Ford's rampant antisemitism, as well as that of other prominent antisemites.

-Lewis and his family moved to Los Angeles in the late 1920s, where he founded the Los Angeles Jewish Community Committee (later known as the Jewish Federation Council of Greater Los Angeles, Community Relations Committee), from which he launched a major anti-Nazi spy ring and intelligence gathering operation, receiving funding from all of the Hollywood studio moguls and working in cooperation with local and federal authorities.
-With help from his assistant Joseph Roos, Lewis' work as spymaster resulted in the successful prosecution of multiple American Nazis before and during World War II, and the prevention of many acts of Nazi sabotage and assassinations on the West Coast of the United States.
-Lewis served as executive director of the Community Relations Committee for 17 years, after which he returned to his law practice.
+Lewis and his family moved to Los Angeles in the late 1920s, where he founded the Los Angeles Jewish Community Committee (later known as the Jewish Federation Council of Greater Los Angeles, Community Relations Committee).
+From this committee, he launched a major anti-Nazi spy ring and intelligence gathering operation.
+It received funding from all of the Hollywood studio moguls and worked in cooperation with local and federal authorities.
+However, assistance from the Los Angeles Police Department was limited due to Chief James Davis' antisemitism and fascist sympathies.
+The FBI also had few actionable counterintelligence resources and were more focused on combating communism.